MicrosoftDocs/defender-docs/defender-endpoint/linux-install-manually.md

 ## How to migrate from Insiders-Fast to Production channel

-1. Uninstall the "Insiders-Fast channel" version of Defender for Endpoint on Linux.
+1. Uninstall the `Insiders-Fast channel` version of Defender for Endpoint on Linux.

    ```bash
    sudo yum remove mdatp